bunnykek/Download-Gdrive-Protected-PDFs/README.md

 When the Download, print and copy has been disabled for a Google drive shared PDF file then you can simply run this code in your browser's console(ctrl+shift+j).
 Change the width according to your need.
 ```
-let width = 1500 //put the width in px according to your quality requirement
+var width = 1500; //put the width in px according to your quality requirement

 //Dont change anything from below
 let raw = document.querySelector("head").innerHTML;